 We are working towards paperless filing across the company, reducing our use of paper, toner, stationery and energy.
 The paper that we do use is from an accredited sustainable supply.

-In our butchery, our products are cut and trimmed by hand, by our own expert butchers.
-The vast majority of meat is machine-prepared these days; hand cutting is significantly more expensive, but is of course less energy intensive.
+In our butchery, most of our products are cut and trimmed by hand, by our own expert butchers.
+The vast majority of meat is machine-prepared these days; hand cutting is significantly more expensive, but is of course less energy intensive, helping us to keep our carbon footprint down.

 The heat extracted from our large freezers is recycled to provide underﬂoor heating on the premises, and some is also directed to where our delivery trucks park, to remove the risk of ice in the winter.